Frequently Asked Questions

 Sri Avinash’s rare healing abilities have benefited thousands of people worldwide.
 His healing has helped people overcome all sorts of symptoms and conditions both physical and mental, such as back pain, cancer, strokes, insomnia, depression, anxiety, multiple sclerosis, liver conditions, epilepsy, Alzheimer’s, migraines, heart murmurs, stomach ulcers and much more.

 “My religion is the religion of love, service and compassion.” – Sri Avinash

 The purpose of the Healing Transmission is to improve your overall wellbeing.
 Each recipient benefits by receiving prayers and good wishes from the Master as well as being infused with the powerful healing energy of divine love and universal life-force.
 This energetic and spiritual boost helps to raise your vibration, create positive life circumstances, and give you strength to gain peace and stability in your life.

 Sri Avinash offers the Distance Healing Transmission program where the healing is sent to you anywhere in the world, and is equally effective irrespective of where you are.
 The healing is sent for 30 minutes every day.
-Sri Avinash also gives live Group Healing Transmission Sessions as well as Private Healing Transmission Sessions during his tours and at his local Brisbane Centre (Australia).
+Sri Avinash also runs Intensive Healing Retreats, as well as Private Healing Transmission Sessions online via Skype.

 According to Sri Avinash, what is critical is that the spiritual practitioner recognises the present moment with 100% conviction, and is also fully aware that they are in the present moment—and be able to sustain that for at least 5 seconds.
 This will set the foundation for the seeker’s practice.
 All their spiritual practices will be aimed at trying to extend this present moment awareness for as long as possible, until they are in that state permanently.
 This is the state of enlightenment.